FatihTasyaran/HPCTutorials/docs/index.md

 Then
 `ssh username@tosun`

-## SLURM Scheduling

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.

-## NextFlow Pipelines

 ## Saving Your Output
 While submitting your job to query, there are several ways to save your output.